SrijanBadhya/Debsoc/Running the PES Debsoc.md

 The most effective step to minimize errors, which should be obvious, is to upload the data to the central database ASAP.
 The longer moderators delay, the higher chance that they either forget to do it or forget where they've written the data, and the harder it is to track recruits by asking questions to other recruits.
-Moderators needed to be given 3 reminders every day, and each time I gave a reminder I could see people filling the form with fresh names they had written in their books (which made me wonder if a 4th reminder would lead to more people remembering to fill names).
+Moderators needed to be given three reminders every day, and each time I gave a reminder I could see people filling the form with fresh names they had written in their books (which made me wonder if a 4th reminder would lead to more people remembering to fill names).

 One time, a friend of mine wrote names in a notebook but left the notebook in class.
 We panicked for 2 days over this until he found his notebook in another classmate's bag.